 Here are some myths about toning:

-Toners are a part of cleansing. – Toners aren’t the last step to cleaning your face – all your makeup should be removed during the cleansing step.
+- Toners are a part of cleansing. – Toners aren’t the last step to cleaning your face – all your makeup should be removed during the cleansing step.
 Think of them as the first step to your moisturising process.

-Toners close your pores. – Pores can’t close!
+- Toners close your pores. – Pores can’t close!
 If your toner contains alcohol or witch hazel, the skin around the pore might expand, giving the appearance of the pore shrinking.
 In reality, you’re just drying out your face.

 - Toners need alcohol. – You don’t need alcohol as an ingredient in your toner for it to be effective.
 It’s actually best to avoid alcohol to avoid drying your face out.

 There are exfoliating toners and hydrating toners.
 Here are some great ingredients to look out for when you choose your toner:

 Alpha and beta hydroxy acids – These gently remove dead skin cells, minimises dullness, and improves sun-damaged skin.

 - Hyaluronic acid – This boosts hydration, attracting and sealing in moisture for dewy, plump skin.

 - Rosewater and green tea – These ingredients have an anti-inflammatory effect by calming irritation and reducing redness.

 - Vitamin E and C – These fight your daily exposure to free radicals that can age your skin.

 You can think of serums as the second stage to your toning, supplemental step.
 They’re used to deliver powerful, concentrated doses of active ingredients to your skin in order to mitigate many issues.

-Hyaluronic acid – This seals in hydration to help the top layer of your skin prevent moisture loss.
+- Hyaluronic acid – This seals in hydration to help the top layer of your skin prevent moisture loss.

-Vitamin C – This brightens dark skin and decreases dark spots with consistent use.
+- Vitamin C – This brightens dark skin and decreases dark spots with consistent use.

-Retinoids retinol and tretinoin/Vitamin B3/Peptides – These ingredients stimulate the production of collagen and elastin in the skin, helping to prevent lines and sagging.
+- Retinoids retinol and tretinoin/Vitamin B3/Peptides – These ingredients stimulate the production of collagen and elastin in the skin, helping to prevent lines and sagging.

-Colloidal sulfur/niacinamide – These decrease the inflammation of the skin, calming redness and irritation.
+- Colloidal sulfur/niacinamide – These decrease the inflammation of the skin, calming redness and irritation.
 They also improve acne with antimicrobial effects.